GabPav/wedding_landing_page/README.md

 # Wedding Landing Page 💍

-A modern, elegant landing page for a wedding announcement, built using React and Tailwind CSS.
+A modern, elegant landing page for a wedding photos, built using React and Tailwind CSS.
 This project was designed to be both functional and visually engaging, providing key wedding information and RSVP functionality in a responsive and user-friendly way.

 ## 🌐 Live Preview